 - Increase the amount of money the federal government gives to diabetes research to find a cure for diabetes.

 While great strides have been made to increase federal support for diabetes research over the past few years, there is still much to do.

 Being a JDRF Advocate is easy and doesn’t require a lot of your time.
 It’s as easy as sending an e-mail, or calling or meeting with your Member of Parliament (MP) to share your personal story.
 As a JDRF Advocate, your personal story makes an added impact when you join forces with the thousands of other Advocates across Canada.

 We need your help to increase the pace of research to help find a cure.

 JDRF Advocates receive:

-- Legislative alerts on when and how to write to your elected officials on matters of immediate importance;
+- Alerts on when and how to write to your elected officials on matters of immediate importance;

 - News on advocacy initiatives;

-- E-mail updates on diabetes-related public policy events in Ottawa; and
+- E-mail updates on diabetes-related public policy events in Ottawa.